zacharyr0th/website/public/articles/unbanked-to-bankless.md

 Trustworthy bank accounts are a luxury in many parts of the world, and even more so in the US, where most bank accounts are FDIC-insured for up to $250,000.
 If you deposit $250,000 into an FDIC-insured bank account, you can be certain that your money is backed by the full faith and credit of the US government, its military, and its money printer.

-Non-US bank accounts are generally trustworthy, although developing countries with their own currencies often experience volatility in purchasing power.
+Non-US bank accounts are generally trustworthy, although developing countries with their currencies often experience volatility in purchasing power.
 This, along with internal political and external geopolitical pressures, can result in what's known as a bank run, where everybody tries to withdraw their money at or around the same time.
 Due to the global practice of fractional-reserve lending, banks are not holding onto everyone's money simultaneously.

 They are lending it out with interest to make money on your money.